browserengineering/book/book/invalidation.md

         # ...
 ```

-If we do layout more than once, the same `BlockLayout` will end up in
+Calling `layout` more than once would append the same element to the
-the `children` array more than once, causing all sorts of strange
+`children` array more than once, causing all sorts of strange
 problems.
-The layout tree wouldn't even be a tree any more!

-The core issue here is what's called *idempotence*: we need repeated
+This issue is called *idempotence*: repeated calls to `layout` need to
-calls to `layout` to work.
-More formally, a function is idempotent if
+not repeatedly change state.
+More formally, a function is idempotent
-calling it twice in a row with the same inputs and dependencies yields
+if calling it twice in a row with the same inputs and dependencies
-the same result.
-Assignments to fields are idempotent---you can assign
+yields the same result.
+Idempotent functions are like assignments:
-a field the same value twice without changing it---but methods like
+assigning a field the same value for a second time doesn't change its
-`append` aren't.
+state.
+Methods like `append`, however, aren't idempotent.

-So before we move on, we need to replace any non-idempotent methods
+We'll need to fix any non-idempotent method calls.
+In
-like `append` with idempotent ones like assignment:
+`DocumentLayout`, we can switch from `append` to assignment:

 ``` {.python}
 class DocumentLayout: